operator-framework/community-operators/README.md

 # Before submitting a PR

+## Test your Operator

+Upon creating a pull request against this repo, a set of CI pipelines will run, see more details [here](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md).

+You can help speed up the reviewof your PR by [testing manually](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#manual-testing-on-kubernetes).

+## Verify your Operator Metadata

 The maintainers will work with you to make sure your Operator has the required metadata to function properly and be displayed with useful information for the end user.

 You can help us with that by validating your `bundle` with [operator-courier](https://github.com/operator-framework/operator-courier).
 This tool will check against the [required fields][required-fields] in your CSV.